keysight-eggplant/real-user-data-sdk-js/README.md

 - Use [this example](examples/Vanilla/OnLoad/) as starting point if you are going to collect data after page loads.

+## Web-based collector

+- Use [this example](examples/Vanilla/WebBasedCollectors/) as starting point if you are going to collect data from webpages

 ## Example with React

 - Use [this example](examples/with-react/) as starting point if you are going to collect data when you have a react.js project.